wind-python/windpowerlib/README.rst

 Contributing
 ==============

 We are warmly welcoming all who want to contribute to the windpowerlib.
-If you are interested in wind models and want to help improving the existing model do not hesitate to contact us via github or email (windpowerlib@rl-institut.de).
+If you are interested in wind models and want to help improve the existing models or add new functionality do not hesitate to contact us via github or email (windpowerlib@rl-institut.de).
+To get you inspired here is a list of features/changes we would like to add but momentarily do not have enough capacity to implement:

+* allow feed-in calculations for multiple locations in one step

 Clone: https://github.com/wind-python/windpowerlib and install the cloned repository using pip: